cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/Guaranteed-stake-updates.md

 ### `_recordUpdateAndAddToMiddlewareTimes`

-This function is called by a whitelisted slashing contract and records that the middleware has had a stake update and updates the storage as follows
+This function is called by a whitelisted slashing contract.
+It records that the middleware has had a stake update and updates the storage as follows:

 ```solidity
 _recordUpdateAndAddToMiddlewareTimes(address operator, uint32 serveUntil) {